MaayanLab/GeneBot/howto.markdown

 - Output:
 ![image](assets/images/quiz_output.png)

-For more details about how to use GeneBot, check out the detailed [user manual](.pdf).
+If you have any questions about how to use GeneBot, please contact us at <mailto:maayanlabapps@gmail.com>.